KKGanguly/Bingo/README.md

-# 🔍 Anonymous Repository for "How Low Can You Go?
-The Data-Light SE Challenge"
+# 🔍 Anonymous Repository for ASE Submission: "BINGO!
+Simple Optimizers Win Big if Problems Collapse to a Few Buckets"

-> **Note:** This repository has been anonymized to comply with double-blind review requirements.
+> **Note:** This repository has been anonymized to comply with double-blind review requirements for ASE 2025.
 All identifying information (author names, institutional references, Git history) has been redacted.
 Full attribution and licensing will be restored upon acceptance.

 ---